jinhokim-econ/jinhokim-econ.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Ph.D. candidate in the Department of Economics at UC Davis.

 My research focuses on household finance, mortgage markets, and monetary policy.
+Before joining the Ph.D. program, I worked as an economist at the Bank of Korea, where I was involved in policy research and analysis on international trade.

 I will be on the job market in the 2026–2027 academic year.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.